+• Texas's state government should commit to obtain at least 20 percent of its electricity from solar power by 2025 and adopt policies to achieve that goal.
+Texas should also maintain strong net metering and interconnection standards, promote community solar and virtual net metering that can deliver the benefits of solar power to low income communities, facilitate third-party sales of solar power to provide access to successful solar leasing programs, and make smart investments to move toward a more intelligent electric grid in which distributed sources of energy such as solar power play a larger role.
+The state should utilize solar energy wherever possible on public buildings and properties.
+Texas should adopt a strategy for complying with the Clean Power Plan, and solar power should play a significant role in the state's plans to meet or exceed the emission reduction targets.

 - The federal government should commit to a baseline goal of obtaining at least 10 percent of the nation's electricity from solar energy by 2030.
 The federal government should utilize solar energy on government buildings and also continue successful solar policies, including federal incentives, programs to responsibly site solar energy on public lands, and research, development and deployment efforts designed to help local and state governments reduce the cost of solar energy and smooth the incorporation of large amounts of solar energy into the electric grid.
 It should consider adopting a baseline standard for net metering.
-In addition, the federal government should strengthen and finalize the Clean Power Plan and ensure that distributed electricity resources, such as rooftop solar panels, can be used as a tool for compliance. - State governments should set ambitious goals for solar energy and adopt policies to meet them.
-State governments should also maintain or adopt strong net metering and interconnection standards, promote community solar and virtual net metering that can deliver the benefits of solar power to low income communities, facilitate third-party sales of solar power to provide access to successful solar leasing programs, and make smart investments to move toward a more intelligent electric grid in which distributed sources of energy such as solar power play a larger role.
-Government should utilize solar wherever possible on state buildings and properties.
-Solar power should also play a significant role in states' plans to meet or exceed the requirements of the Clean Power Plan.

-A future in which America gets at least 10 percent of its electricity from the sun is within reach.

-• Local governments should adopt strong solar goals, utilize solar wherever possible on public buildings and properties, ensure that homeowners and businesses can "go solar" easily and with a minimal amount of red tape, implement financing programs, such as property-assessed clean energy (PACE) financing, and adopt bulk purchasing programs for solar installations.
+In addition, the federal government should strengthen and finalize the Clean Power Plan and ensure that distributed electricity resources such as rooftop solar panels can be used as a tool for compliance. - Local governments should adopt strong solar goals, utilize solar energy wherever possible on public buildings and properties, ensure that homeowners and businesses can "go solar" easily and with a minimum amount of red tape, implement financing programs, such as propertyassessed clean energy (PACE) financing, and adopt bulk purchasing programs for solar installations.
 Local governments should also establish zoning and building codes that facilitate the use of solar energy.
 Municipally owned utilities should promote solar energy by providing net metering or other rate structures to compensate solar homeowners fairly, and by making investments in community-scale and utility-scale solar projects.